mowarlee/django-rest-framework/docs/api-guide/renderers.md

 ## CSV

 Comma-separated values are a plain-text tabular data format, that can be easily imported into spreadsheet applications.
-[Mjumbe Poe][mjumbewu] maintains the [djangorestframework-csv][djangorestframework-csv] package which provides CSV renderer support for REST framework.
+[Mjumbe Poe][mjumbewu] maintains the [djrestframework-csv][djrestframework-csv] package which provides CSV renderer support for REST framework.

 ## UltraJSON